assyrianic/Tagha/documentation/API.md

 ### Parameters
 * `module` - pointer to a `struct TaghaModule` object.
-* `hex` - option boolean to print general-purpose register data as hexadecimal instead of decimal.
+* `hex` - option bool to print general-purpose register data as hexadecimal instead of decimal.

 ### Return Value
 None.